 What qualifications will be achieved?

-Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that you must complete in order to successfully achieve.
-On completion of the electrical engineering foundation apprenticeship, candidates will achieve the following qualifications:
+Apprenticeship programmes follow a standardised framework, i.e. a combination of qualifications that must be completed in order to successfully achieve.
+On completion of the electrical foundation apprenticeship, candidates will achieve the following qualifications:

 - Level 2 NVQ Diploma in Engineering Maintenance and Installation